A Day of Repentance or Atonement?

 To Forgive and Forget?

-According to many modern commentators, Yonah's refusal to heed Hashem's call to rebuke Nineveh stemmed from his theological objections to the concept of repentance.
-The position makes the reader question some fundamental notions about both repentance and forgiveness:
+According to many modern commentators,1 Yonah's refusal to heed Hashem's call to rebuke Nineveh stemmed from his theological objections to the very concept of repentance.
+This story forces the reader to question some fundamental notions regarding both repentance and forgiveness:

 - How does repentance work?
 Does it serve to erase both sin and punishment, or only the former?
 Would justice really be served if a mere apology eliminated the need for recompense for heinous crimes?